-WestConn police participate in the Connecticut Uniform Crime Report (UCR) Program, and National Incident Based Reporting System (NIBRS).
-Every month, we, along with other law enforcement agencies throughout the state, submit UCR data indicating the number of offenses brought to our attention.
+WCSU police participate in both the Connecticut Uniform Crime Report (UCR) Program, and National Incident Based Reporting System (NIBRS).
+Every month, we, along with law enforcement agencies throughout the state, submit UCR data indicating the number of offenses brought to our attention.
 The offenses that are reported are called Part I (crimes against the person) and Part II (crimes against property) crimes.
 Some of these crimes are murder, forcible and non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft and arson.

-These crimes are mandated by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act to be reported and distributed annually on October 1, through the WCSUPD's Annual Report to all current students, faculty and staff.
+These crimes are mandated by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act to be reported and distributed annually on October 1, through the WCSU PD's Annual Report to all current students, faculty and staff.
 The statistics gathered for this report include: all reported crimes in these categories reported to the police department that occurred on campus and in residence halls; incidents that occurred on public property surrounding the campus that were reported to the WCSUPD; incidents that occurred on non-campus property; and incidents not reported to the police that may have been reported confidentially to a campus security authority.
-The report also contains statistics for arrests and referrals to the campus judicial process for liquor law violations, drug abuse violations and weapon law violations.
+The report also contains statistics for arrests and referrals to the campus judicial process for liquor law violations, drug abuse violations and weapon law violations as well as VaWA statistics such as stalking, domestic and dating violence as required since 2014.